 When your business is thriving and your financial future looks bright and stable, it may seem scary to stop long enough to consider what might happen to your company if you suddenly weren’t there.

 A purpose of planning succession is to guarantee that your startup, family business, or any other self-employed company will continue to run successfully if you or the other leaders or owners were to leave, retire, become incapacitated, or die.
+Transitioning business leadership smoothly is fundamental to this process.

 The long-term survival of the company and its future success will likely depend on getting through such changes efficiently through strategic succession planning.